 1. Capitol Reef’s Scenic Beauty Without the Crowds

-When people search “best time to visit Capitol Reef,” the answer is pretty much always “now.”
-Even at its busiest, this park feels open and accessible.
-Capitol Reef welcomed 1.42 million visitors in 2024, its highest ever, according to KUER News.
-That’s still a fraction of the nearly five million who poured into Zion National Park.
-What does that mean for you?
-Easier parking, slower mornings, and uncrowded trails, especially in the further reaches of the park.
+The honest answer to “when’s the best time to visit Capitol Reef?” is basically always.
+Even at peak season, this park feels open.
+Capitol Reef welcomed 1.42 million visitors in 2024 — its highest number ever, according to KUER News.
+And that’s still just a fraction of the nearly five million who showed up at Zion.
+What that means for you: easier parking, quieter mornings, and trails where you can actually stop and look around.

 Grand Wash canyon trail in Capitol Reef National Park